 In October 2018 and February 2019, we will be carrying out a major project to improve reliability and performance for passengers on the Brighton Main Line

-The work will take place between Saturday October 20 to Sunday October 28 2018 and from Saturday February 16 to Sunday February 24 2019.
-No trains will run between Three Bridges and Brighton or between Three Bridges and Lewes on these dates.
+- No trains will run between Three Bridges and Brighton or between Three Bridges and Lewes on these dates.

 Passengers wishing to travel on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes or a replacement bus or coach to connect with rail services.
 Consider alternative routes, working from home (if possible) or travelling outside of peak times.

-Keeping people informed
+Keeping you informed